spryker/spryker-docs/docs/pbc/all/payment-service-provider/202311.0/base-shop/third-party-integrations/stripe/sccos-prerequisites-for-the-stripe-app.md

 ---
-title: Integrate Stripe
+title: SCCOS prerequisites for the Stripe app
-description: Find out how you can install Stripe in your Spryker shop
+description: Find out about the SCCOS modules needed for the Stripe App to function and their configuration
 draft: true
 last_updated: Jan 31, 2024
 template: howto-guide-template